 2. Make a list – and stick to it

 Using the meal plan you have created, work out exactly what you need to buy for each recipe and write it down for when you shop.
 It’s also worth thinking about snacking.
 I refuse to let myself buy excessive packets of biscuits – although chocolate Hobnobs during essay week are always a necessity – and instead I keep a fruit bowl in my bedroom.

 Whether you shop in a store or online, be sure to eat something beforehand - shopping on an empty stomach practically guarantees unhealthy impulse buys.

 3. Drink water

 It sounds simple and obvious, but water is free.
 Rather than buying cartons of juice or bottles of fizzy drinks, try to resolve to just drink what comes out of the tap; it's healthier and you’ll save money.
 If you’re not keen on the taste, you can leave fruit to infuse in your bottle or jug to improve the flavour, but this could get expensive.
 Ultimately, staying hydrated is one of the best things you can do for your health – both physically and mentally – so simply learning to like drinking water will be a great help.

 If you want to eat healthily, it’s best to know exactly where your meals have come from and what’s in them – and the best way to do that is by cooking them yourself.
 Ready meals can be useful on occasion, but try not to make them a staple part of your diet.
 Learning how to make a few key meals from scratch – a simple pasta sauce or a stir fry for instance – will be significantly healthier and, if done right, will be cheaper too.

-So while you’re at home take some time to learn and practise a handful of easy, cheap and healthy recipes.
+So while you’re at home take some time to learn and practice a handful of easy, cheap and healthy recipes.
 You can always expand on this repertoire later, but for the first few weeks at university it can be really reassuring to know that there’s just one less thing to worry about.